Kin The Know

 The extra weight can put pain or pressure on your pelvic region and it often makes finding a comfortable sex position a lot harder.

-Whether you're feeling anxious about the baby's safety during sex or the pain that you may have experienced before, anxiety triggers your pelvic muscles to tense up and can make intercourse feel quite painful.
+Whether you're feeling nervous about the baby's safety during sex or the pain that you may have experienced before, this feeling triggers your pelvic muscles to tense up and can make intercourse feel quite painful.

 Dealing with painful sex while pregnant